 Mineral Land Classification

-The California Geological Survey (CGS) has a project that provides objective economic-geologic expertise to assist in the protection and development of mineral resources through the land-use planning process.
-The project is mandated by the Surface Mining and Reclamation Act of 1975 (SMARA).
+The California Geological Survey (CGS) provides objective economic-geologic expertise to assist in the protection and development of mineral resources through the land-use planning process.
+This effort is mandated by the Surface Mining and Reclamation Act of 1975 (SMARA).
 The primary products are mineral land classification maps and reports.
 Local agencies are required to use the classification information when developing land-use plans and when making land-use decisions.
-The project is managed by CGS.

-This map and accompanying text provides general information about the current availability of California's permitted aggregate resources.
-The map compares projected aggregate demand for the next 50 years with currently permitted aggregate resources in 31 regions of the state.
+This map and accompanying report provides general information about the current availability of California's permitted aggregate reserves.
+The map compares projected aggregate demand for the next 50 years with currently permitted aggregate reserves for more than 30 aggregate study areas throughout the state.
 The map also highlights regions where there are less than 10 years of permitted aggregate supply remaining.

 Mineral Lands Classification Guidelines and Petition Information